Join the Public Policy School

 - Build meaningful relationships with other students committed to lasting social change

-The internship starts in the Fall of 2020 and continues through Spring of 2021.
+The internship starts in the Winter of 2023 and continues through Spring of 2023.
 Students must be able to commit to 10 hours a week and must be enrolled in 12 units.

 Need More Information?